 Essential Fatty Acids

 So many people bypass these supplements, but it should be seen as a mainstay in any nutritional program.
-These fats are called essential because the body can not produce them on its own and must obtain them from the diet.
-Before you start freaking out though and start saying, "fat will make me fat!" you need to realize there is a huge difference between different types of fats.
+These fats are called essential because the body can't produce them on its own and must obtain them from the diet.
+Before you start freaking out though and start saying, "Fat will make me fat!" you need to realize there is a huge difference between different types of fats.

-Unrefined oils have a great potential to help one with their training program.
-There have been extensive research showing different oils can positively affect cardiovascular health, insulin sensitivity, brain function, reduce inflammation, and even help improve the efficiency of lipolysis (fat breakdown usually leading to bodyfat reduction).
+Unrefined oils have a great potential to help you with your training program.
+There has been extensive research showing different oils can positively affect cardiovascular health, insulin sensitivity, brain function, reduce inflammation, and even help improve the efficiency of lipolysis (fat breakdown usually leading to bodyfat reduction).

 So, which fats are these?
-I recommend using flaxseed oil (approx. 1 tablespoon per 100 pounds of bodyweight), fish oils (5-7 if lean, 8-15 if fat), and extra virgin olive oil (approx. 2 tablespoons a day).
+I recommend using flaxseed oil (approx. 1 tablespoon per 100 pounds of body weight), fish oils, and extra virgin olive oil (approx. 2 tablespoons a day).
 These can vary depending upon needs and if one uses all these oils.
 Don't try to cook with flaxseed oil though, it must be taken raw.
 I only ever recommend cooking with olive oil and would prefer Pam.

 Almost everyone asks me about different protein supplements.
 The truth is every protein has great benefits and lacks in other areas.
 So, the easiest way to solve this problem is to use a protein that has a combination of proteins over a single type.
 Usually I recommend people try to alternate a solid food meal with a liquid to achieve a meal frequency close to 6-7 times a day.

 This is a great supplement that sometimes gets great press and then disappears for awhile from popular media.
 There is a ton of research on glutamine usage.
-Glutamine is an amino acid that is found in large abundance in skeletal muscle (by the way Taurine may be the most)
+Glutamine is an amino acid that is found in large abundance in skeletal muscle.

 The last point is interesting because with those that are utilizing low-carb diets using a mixture of glutamine with protein can still help one recover post-exercise without using carbohydrates.
 10 grams on off days is usually appropriate and anywhere from 20-40 on workout days works very well.